 |Cars||Estimate||Parts Cost||Labor Cost||Savings||Average Dealer Price|

-Another symptom of worn ball joints is wandering steering.
+Another symptom of bad ball joints is wandering steering.
 Wandering steering is when the vehicle steering drifts from left to right on its own.
-When the ball joints are in good condition, and the wheels are in proper alignment the steering wheel should stay mostly straight and direct in response.
+When the ball joints are in good condition and the wheels are in proper alignment, the steering wheel should stay mostly straight and direct in response.
 Worn ball joints will cause the vehicle steering to wander to the left or right, which will require the driver to compensate for the issue.

-Because ball joints are an important component of any vehicle’s suspension, when they begin to have problems or fail, the overall handling and ride characteristics of the vehicle are likely to become compromised.
-For this reason, if you suspect that your vehicle’s ball joints have become severely worn or need to be replaced, have the vehicle’s suspension inspected by a professional technician, such as one from YourMechanic, to determine what the best course of action may be.
+Because ball joints are an important component of any vehicle’s suspension.
+When they begin to have problems or fail, the overall handling and ride characteristics of the vehicle are likely compromised.
+If you suspect that your vehicle’s ball joints have become severely worn or need to be replaced, have the vehicle’s suspension inspected by a professional technician to determine what the best course of action may be.
 If necessary, they will be able to replace any failing ball joints for you.